 Because of many things, Dysart is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Dysart really has some of the features that families look for when choosing a good community to raise children.
 Is Dysart perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small city, Dysart doesn't have a public transportation system that people use for their commute.
+Dysart is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Dysart in 2022 was $36,894, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $147,576 for a family of four.
+The per capita income in Dysart in 2022 was $34,993, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $139,972 for a family of four.
 However, Dysart contains both very wealthy and poor people as well.

 The people who call Dysart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dysart residents report their race to be White, followed by Asian.
 Important ancestries of people in Dysart include German, Irish, English, Czech, and Dutch.